ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 You must inform Mbed CLI about the location of your compiler using one of the following methods:

 - The Mbed CLI configuration command.
+- Setting an environment variable.
 - Adding the compiler's directory to your PATH.
-- Setting an environment variable.

 <span class="tips">**Tip:** You may configure more than one toolchain.
 However, you may only use one toolchain at a time.
 For more information, see [the multiple toolchains section below](#optional-configuring-multiple-toolchains)</span>

 #### Method 1: Mbed CLI configuration

 Mbed CLI stores its own configuration about compiler locations in both project local settings and user wide global settings.
 You may set and view these settings with the `mbed config` command.
-For example, set the Arm Compiler 5 location for your user with the command:
+For example, set the Arm Compiler 5 location with the command:

 ```
 $ mbed config -G ARM_PATH "C:\Program Files\ARM"